octo-technology/OpenTezos/docs/ligo/examples.md

 bootstrap1: tz1KqTpEZ7Yob7QbPE4Hy4Wo8fHG8LhKxZSx
 ```

-Note that on the sandboxed mode there are already users that are created, and we can reuse later.
+Note that in the sandboxed mode there are already users that are created, that we can reuse later.

 It's time to deploy the indice smart contract.